Boreas618/boreas618.github.io/posts/mira.md

 ----

-**Loading an `rmem` pointer from far memory**
+**Loading an `rmem` Pointer From Far Memory**

 * Initially, a `rmem` pointer has the value of an allocated **far-memory address** for a remotable memory space.
 * When an `rmem.load` happens, first check if the data the `rmem` points to has been fetched.
 If not, fetch it.
-* For the next step of this case or for the cache-hit case, we **set the section ID and the offset of the object within the section** as the value of the rmem pointer. ***We have mentioned this procedure at the pointer dereferencing part.***
+* For the next step of this case or for the cache-hit case, we **set the section ID and the offset of the object within the section** as the value of the `rmem` pointer. ***We have mentioned this procedure at the pointer dereferencing part.***

 ---

-**Pointers to both local and `remotable` objects**
+**Pointers to Both Local and `remotable` Objects**

 A `rmem` pointer can also be set to point a local object.
 The dereferencing scheme for remote objects cannot be applied this scenario.
 Therefore, a dummy cache section 0 is introduced to indicate local variables.

 ----

-**Generating offloaded function binaries**
+**Generating Offloaded Function Binaries**

-Everything this part is under my expectations, except that: to ensure that a remotable function sees the up-to-date remotable objects during its execution, we flush all cached remotable objects that the remotable function accesses to far-memory before calling the function.
+Everything this part is under my expectations, except that: to ensure that a `remotable` function sees the up-to-date remotable objects during its execution, we flush all cached remotable objects that the remotable function accesses to far-memory before calling the function.

 > [!note]
 >